privateAccountOfLiu/ShadowFight2-Easy-Switch/README.md

 ```
 pip install pyside6 vtk
 ```
-A GUI program based on the Qt framework:
-Run the `main.py` program directly.
+&emsp;&emsp;A GUI program based on the Qt framework: Run the `main.py` program directly.
 This is the entry point for our GUI.
 Once the interface is open, you can use Qt controls to select the desired functionality.

 ### Feature 1: Model Conversion
+#### ModelEditor
-#### ModelEditor: Supports .xml (in-game models) and .obj (WaveFront models):
+#### Supports .xml (in-game models) and .obj (WaveFront models):
 &emsp;&emsp;With this feature, you can visualize the selected model and make modifications to its overall properties and labels.
 Finally, you can export the model file to your satisfaction, building a bridge for format conversion between common Wavefront models (.obj files) and *Shadow Fight 2* specific models (.xml files).

 ### Feature 2: Motion File Merging